 All students who complete the MYP in Year 5 complete the Personal Project (PP).
 Schools register all MYP Year 5 students for external moderation of the personal project, promoting a global standard of quality.

-This year, we've introduced Personal Inquiry Projects (PIP) for students in grades 6-9.
+For the 2025-2026 Academic Year, we've introduced Personal Inquiry Projects (PIP) for students in grades 6-9.
 These projects are shorter, yet follow the Personal Project criteria with grade appropriate expectations.
-These projects are meant to build the skills needed to later succeed in the Personal Project, as well as build personal interests, self-efficacy, and perseverance.
+These projects are meant to build the skills needed to later succeed in the Personal Project, as well as build personal interests, self-efficacy, and perseverance along the way.
+These projects are also recommended to tie into the Service as Action/ Community Engagment expectation.

-Students are also invited to complete community projects through Service As Action/Community Engagement, providing an important opportunity for students in MYP to collaborate and pursue service-learning in the greater community.
-For students completing PIPs, their 2nd project should tie to the community and service learning.
+MYP students are required to complete Service As Action/Community Engagement, providing an important opportunity for students in MYP to collaborate and pursue service-learning in the greater community.
+For students completing PIPs, their 2nd project will be tied to the community and service learning, though all can be.
 For grade 10 students, they will complete additional SA/CE projects alongside their Personal Project.

-MYP projects are student-centered and age-appropriate, and they enable students to engage in practical explorations through a cycle of inquiry, action and reflection.
+MYP projects are student-centered and student-led.
+They are age-appropriate projects which enable students to engage in practical explorations through a cycle of inquiry, action and reflection.